 Java in Visual Studio Code

-The Java support in VS Code is provided through extensions and optimized for lightweight Java projects with a simple, modern workflow.
+The Java support in Visual Studio Code is provided through extensions and optimized for lightweight Java projects with a simple, modern workflow.
 Popular extensions in the Marketplace provide essential language features such as project support, code completion, linting, debugging, testing, code formatting, snippets, as well as tooling integration including Maven and Tomcat.

 Download VS Code - If you haven't downloaded VS Code yet, quickly install for your platform (Windows, macOS, Linux).

 Install Java Extensions

 VS Code is a fast editor and ships with great editing features.
 Add Java language support to VS Code by installing the popular Java extensions.
 To help set up Java on VS Code, there is a Java Extension Pack which contains popular extensions we picked for most Java developers:

 - Go to the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)).

 - Filter the extensions list by typing "java".

 This document describes some of the key features included in those Java extensions.